CecilieBrandt/K2Engineering/README.md

 K2 Structural
 =============

-This repository contains a set of Grasshopper plugins for Kangaroo 2 calibration with regard to structural properties.
+This repository contains a set of customised Kangaroo2 grasshopper components with the scope of calibrating the goals with regard to structural properties.

 Building from source
 ====================